starlitriver/starlitriver.github.io/content/biology/photosynthesis.md

 ## light dependent reaction

 The light dependent reaction uses light energy to split the water into oxygen and hydrogen.

-It occurs in thylakoids in the chloroplast.
+Occurs in thylakoid membranes.

-Sunlight is absorbed by chlorophyll, a pigment called chlorophyll once light is absorbed water molecules are split into hydrogen and oxygen atoms, releasing electrons in the process the hydrogen and electrons go through the [[electron transport chain]] in order to attach a phosphate onto ADP in order to create ATP
+Sunlight is absorbed by chlorophyll, a pigment called chlorophyll once light is absorbed water molecules are split into hydrogen and oxygen atoms, releasing electrons in the process the hydrogen and electrons go through the electron transport chain in order to attach a phosphate onto ADP in order to create ATP.

 Inputs: